stclib/STC/examples/README.md

     cstr_del(&vk->country);
 }
 ```
-And the Viking raw struct with convertion functions between Viking and VikingRaw structs:
+And the Viking raw struct with hash, equals, and convertion functions between Viking and VikingRaw structs:
 ```C
 // Viking raw struct